Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Experimental setup

-We also use the \acf{CxC} dataset, which extends \ac{COCO} with additional annotations of similar captions and images~\citep{parekh2020crisscrossed}, so as to evaluate whether \ac{LTD} improves the recall scores by retrieving semantically similar candidates.
+We also use the \acf{CxC} dataset, which extends the \ac{COCO} validation and test set with additional annotations of similar captions and images~\citep{parekh2020crisscrossed}, so as to evaluate whether \ac{LTD} improves the evaluation scores by retrieving semantically similar candidates.

-\header{Implementation details} For the image and caption encoder we use, except some minor details, the same encoders as in \cite{chun2021probabilistic, faghri2017vse++}.
-To show the strength of \ac{LTD}, we choose network architectures that can easily be trained without multi-modal pre-training on the \ac{ICR} benchmark datasets \cite{lin2014microsoft, young2014image}.
-In Appendix \ref{appendix:vse} (Supplementary materials), we compare our contrastive baseline with the VSE++ method \cite{faghri2017vse++}, to show that our contrastive baseline performs as expected.